-How do we use any of this to predict the formation of • Thompson et al. 2003 (revised by Thompson et al. 2007) Created Control of the C
+How do we use any of this to predict the formation of tornadoes?

-- the Significant Tornado Parameter (STP) - Mixed-layer CAPE used to assess buoyancy for thunderstorm development - The mixed-layer lifted condensation level (LCL) is used as a proxy for Cold pool buoyancy.
-Lowe LCLs are indicative of higher boundary layer relative humidity, which means less evaporation of hydrometeors. - The mixed layer CIN is included to allow for the presence of some inhibition (i.e. nocturnal tornadoes) - The bulk wind difference (wind shear) is used to discriminate Supercell potential - Storm Relative Helicity is used to asses low-level shear (and subsequently mesocyclone strength) - Recent work by Coffer et al. 2019 suggests that using the surface-500 meter storm relative helicity may be an even better discriminator than what is currently used in STP
+- Thompson et al. 2003 (revised by Thompson et al. 2007) created $\bullet$ the Significant Tornado Parameter (STP) - Mixed-layer CAPE used to assess buoyancy for thunderstorm development - The mixed-layer lifted condensation level (LCL) is used as a proxy for cold pool buoyancy.
+Lowe LCLs are indicative of higher boundary layer relative humidity, which means less evaporation of hydrometeors. - The mixed layer CIN is included to allow for the presence of some inhibition, reflecting the mesocyclone's ability to lift stable air - The bulk wind difference (wind shear) is used to discriminate supercell potential - Storm Relative Helicity is used to asses low-level shear (and subsequently mesocyclone strength) - Recent work by Coffer et al. 2019 suggests that using the surface-500 meter storm relative helicity may be an even better discriminator than what is currently used in STP posite environments.